GowthamVasishta/Probability-Theory/Probability-Space.md

    **Intuition:** Probability should not only apply to the single events, but also to combined events.

-In short, $$\sigma$$-field always includes "everything happens", the  "opposite" of any event and combination of events to assign probabilities consistently without missing cases.
+In conclusion, $$\sigma$$-field always includes "everything happens", the  "opposite" of any event and combination of events to assign probabilities consistently without missing cases.

 ### Example on construction of $$\sigma$$-field 𝒜
 Let's consider our sample space to be $\Omega = ${1, 2, 3}.
 The power set of $$\Omega$$ is all subsets of {1 ,2 ,3} i.e. $$2^3 = 8$$ subsets.